antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] APIs **MUST NOT** assume a version for requests that do not specify one

 APIs **MUST NOT** use conventions such as `/latest/`, `/current/`, `/head/` etc. as pointers to the latest API version.
-This behaviour is not clear or unambiguous, requests made in this way may suddenly fail if a breaking change is introduced to a new version.
+This behaviour is not clear or unambiguous, requests made in this way may suddenly fail if a breaking change is introduced in a new version.

 Instead users **MUST** explicitly state the version they wish to use.
 If no version is provided, the API **MUST** return a fatal error until one is provided.

 ### [x.x] APIs **MUST** preserve backwards compatibility within a version

 APIs **MUST NOT** introduce braking changes *within* an API version.
-If you need to do this create a new version.
+If you need to do this, create a new version.

 Examples of changes that can be implemented in the current version:

 * New resources (with associated methods)
 * New methods for existing resources
-* New data formats
+* Support for new data formats
-* New attributes or elements on existing data types
+* New attributes or elements for existing resources

 Examples of changes that **MUST** be implemented in a new version:

-* Removed or renamed methods/resources/URLs, including changes to HTTP verb
+* Removed or renamed methods/resources/endpoints, including changes to the HTTP verb used
-* Changes to the data returned by a method
+* Changes to the data returned by a method or the structure of this data

 Sources: